energeeks/ashrae-energy-prediction/README.md

 ### Build the app

-Go into the project directory and run the command:
+Go into `./app` and run the command:

 ``` shell
 $ docker-compose up --build